-The 2015 Nissan 370Z Coupe has 6.9 cubic feet of trunk space, which isn’t a lot for the class, and the Roadster has 4.2 cubic feet of trunk space, which is small for a convertible.
-Critics also note that the 370Z has limited storage spaces in the cabin.
+The 2016 Nissan 370Z Coupe has 6.9 cubic feet of trunk space, which is poor for the class, and the Roadster has 4.2 cubic feet, which is very small for a convertible.
+Test drivers say the 370Z doesn't have much storage space in its cabin, either.

 - "There are some hidden bins behind the seats, but interior storage is otherwise meager, with a small glovebox and center console." -- Consumer Guide (2013)